programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 The first steps in R will be to load the necessary libraries that will allow R to perform the geographic functions used for this type of analysis:

-    install.packages("sf") # helps us work with spatial data install.packages("tmap") #helps create simple choropleths
+    install.packages("sf") # helps us work with spatial data
+    ## for os specific requirments and directions see https://github.com/r-spatial/sf
+    install.packages("tmap") #helps create simple choropleths
     library(sf)
 	library(tmap)